Preparing effectively for your exams can help you achieve the results you want. Here's some advice to get you started.

 - Recognise your achievements along the way and celebrate reaching your revision milestones.

-- Set scheduled breaks alongside your revison targets.
-This will give you something to work towards and keep you focussed.
+- Set scheduled breaks alongside your revision targets.
+This will give you something to work towards and keep you focused.

 - Finish your household chores first so you're not tempted to use them as an excuse for avoiding revision.

 - Remove distractions – block your 'go to' websites, de-activate gaming or social media accounts and turn off your phone.
 As a reward, access these once you achieve set revision tasks.

 - Try the 'ransom technique' – ask your parents to keep your favourite things until you have completed agreed tasks or specific parts of your revision.

 You might find our page on exam day helpful, as it includes information about what to expect on the day.